 Admissions Requirements

-Each year, NYU Steinhardt’s Department of Communicative Sciences and Disorders welcomes several dozen college graduates from science and other liberal arts backgrounds from across the country to join its MS program.
-Applicants must have been conferred a bachelor’s degree prior to their first semester of enrollment in order to apply to the MS program.
+Each year, NYU Steinhardt’s Department of Communicative Sciences and Disorders welcomes a cohort of college graduates from science and other liberal arts backgrounds from across the country to join its MS program.
+Applicants must have a conferred bachelor’s degree prior to their first term of enrollment in order to apply to the MS program.

 In evaluating applications, we examine prospective students holistically taking all application components into account.